ahsanmahmood09/Livewire-Crud/README.md

 ## Other Information

-- You can log into the application using the admin@Solidarity.co.za email address and "12345678" as password
+- You can log into the application using the admin@solidarity.co.za email address and "12345678" as password
 - Only the above user has permission to log into the application and see the other users.